 At your individual interview you are rated on your response to questions posed by a panel of up to four.
 We do not group interview as we are focused on you as a person.
-All interviewees are scored, this includes your interview and referee reports.
-So choose your referees well.
+All interviewees are scored, this includes your interview and referee reports, so please choose your referees well.

 When will I be told about my application result?

-The afternoon tea is typically held in early December.
+The afternoon tea is typically held in December.

 If you have any further questions please do not hesitate to contact us on firstname.lastname@example.org.